In Canada, hockey’s return is a partial sign of normalcy during precarious times

 “Under no circumstances was I going to compromise in any way the health of people here in British Columbia,” Bonnie Henry, the province’s top doctor, told reporters.
 “And we made that very clear.”

-The NHL secured various exemptions for teams entering the two respective hub cities in Toronto and Edmonton.
+The NHL secured various exemptions for teams entering the two hub cities.
 Teams were excluded from the mandatory 14-day quarantine for all those entering Canada and from restrictions on “nonessential” travel at the U.S.-Canada border.
-Additionally, family visits will be allowed during the conference finals and the Stanley Cup final in Edmonton.
+Additionally, family visits will be allowed during the conference finals and the Stanley Cup finals in Edmonton.

 For David Edward-Ooi Poon, a physician in Toronto, those exemptions are “a slap shot to the face.”
 Since Canada shut its border to most foreigners in March, Poon has been separated from his longtime partner in Ireland, and he co-founded a group that has been pushing for family reunification.

 “Sports are such an important part of the Canadian experience, especially hockey,” said Poon, whose group includes fathers separated from their newborns and adult children separated from their sick parents.
-“I understand that … If NHL players along with their support staff and camera crews are considered ‘essential,’ why isn’t family?”
+“I understand that. . . .
+If NHL players along with their support staff and camera crews are considered ‘essential,’ why isn’t family?”

 The experience of watching games amid the pandemic will vary from place to place.
 In most of Canada, bars and restaurants are open.
 In others, fans are shut out.
 But even in those that are open, the experience of consuming the game — elbow to elbow at the bar, high-fiving and shouting at a television screen — will be different.

-In British Columbia, a recent uptick in cases has led to the imposition of some restrictions: no self-service ordering drinks at the bar, no groups larger than six people at a table, no wandering to other tables.
+In British Columbia, a recent uptick in cases has led to the imposition of some restrictions: no self-service ordering drinks at the bar, no groups larger than six people at a table and no wandering to other tables.

 At 1st RND, a sports bar in downtown Edmonton with roughly 50 television screens, general manager Franco Camminatore said that “we definitely encourage everyone not to do any kind of physical touching.
 We don’t allow people to move between tables.
 Everything is six feet apart.
 We have directional arrows on our floor.”